initialstate/arduino_streamers/README.md

 The sketch will not currently return the cURL output, so be sure to check your Initial State account to ensure that your data is actually sending.

-arduinowifishieldstream.ino
+arduinoESP8266wifishieldstream.ino / arduinoESP8266wifishieldstream-AT.ino
 ---------------------------

-Arduino Sketch implementation of the Initial State events api to easily send data using a WiFi shield.
+Arduino Sketch implementation of the Initial State events api to easily send data using an ESP8266 WiFi shield.

-This particular sketch uses the ESP8266 connected to the Cactus Micro board, but is easily adaptable to whatever Arduino/Shield combo you are using.
+The first sketch handles ESP8266 boards that do not require AT commands.
+The second sketch uses the ESP8266 connected to the Cactus Micro board, which requires AT commands.
+Both should be easily adaptable to whatever Arduino/Shield combo you are using.

 You are required to provide your accessKey, bucketKey, bucketName, number of signals to be streamed, signal names, WiFi SSID and password.